-Here you may learn:
+Here, you will learn:

-What Special Education is
+- What Special Education is

-How to apply for and get accepted into accredited programs
+- How to apply for and get accepted into accredited programs

-How to become a Special Education Teacher
+- How to become a Special Education Teacher

-What challenges Special Education Teachers face
+- What challenges Special Education Teachers face

-How to select the best school to meet your educational needs
+- How to select the best school to meet your educational needs

-How to establish the educational foundation necessary to launch a career in special education
+- How to establish the educational foundation necessary to launch a career in special education

-How to find special education programs as a student, parent, or professional
+- How to find special education programs as a student, parent, or professional

-How to source scholarships and other means of covering tuition costs
+- How to source scholarships and other means of covering tuition costs

-How to find free Special Education courses online
+- How to find free Special Education courses online

-What careers you may qualify for upon graduating with your special education degree
+- What careers you may qualify for upon graduating with your special education degree.

 Fundamentals of Online Special Education Degree Programs